ezekiel444/simploncloud/README_create_Iaas,.md

-echo "Welcome To Complete Guide To Create Your Saas App From The Command Line Yahhhh!!!!!" echo "please note your desired location, you will need it"
+echo "Welcome To Complete Guide To Create Your Saas App From The Command Line Yahhhh!!!!!"
-	 az account list-locations --output table
+	 az account list-locations --output table echo "please lookup the table above and provide a location"
 $location = read-host "Enter your location"

 $resourceName = read-host "Enter a resource name"